If you’re looking for the best web hosting, you may already know one of the main rules of this business:

 To be more exact – just how often your hosting provider’s servers are going to be down.

-When your website doesn’t work, the users get angry, you don’t get any visitors, you don’t make any sales.
+When your website doesn’t work, the users get angry, you get angry – and don’t get any visitors or make any sales.
 In short – if your page is down often, this could mean a disaster.

 Let’s say you have an eCommerce site and Black Friday is approaching.
 It’s a big day for sales, so hosting servers are being worked extra hard to accommodate the load.